 4. Click Add block and add one large block to the page

-5. Then make sure potential customers can still contact you by adding your details.
-The blocks called "Contact Info" is perfect for this:
+5. Make sure potential customers can still contact you by adding a contact form

 When the updated site is ready to be relaunched, reverse the changes:

 - Change the homepage back to the original

 - Un-hide all pages from search engines